HSouch/CutoutCreator/README.md

 # CutoutCreator
 A simple, effective tool for generating cutouts of objects in astronomical imaging.

+What is required are images with valid WCS information, and a catalogue of objects.

 ## Quick Start

 For a single image: